 It is extremely important that you take time to review, complete, and return the required forms by Wednesday, September 4, 2019.
 Please print clearly and make sure you have the correct phone number, as this is our primary means of getting important information to you throughout the year.

 Between 7:30 A.M. and 7:40 A.M., all parents/guardians who are dropping of their children must do so at or near the auditorium/gymnasium entrance to the middle school (door # 9).
 This entrance is located close to the Town Hall parking lot.

 Parents dropping off their children should use the driveway between the basketball courts and the Multi Service Center which directly leads to the student drop off area.
 Parents should then exit via the driveway near the Multi Service Center.
 Staff will continue to monitor Viking Drive and the student drop off area to ensure student/parent safety.
 Students arriving before 7:30 A.M. must report to the auditorium.

 All large busses will unload at the front entrance to the middle school.
 Some buses will also unload near the student drop-off area.
 Any student being dropped off after 7:40 A.M. must use the main entrance to the school.

 All students must report to homeroom by 7:40 A.M. each and every day.
-Students have ten (10) minutes to enter the building, visit their locker and pick up a “Grab n’ Go” breakfast.
+Students have ten (10) minutes to enter the building, visit their locker and report to homeroom for breakfast.
 Students not in homeroom by this time are late for school and will be officially marked tardy.

 Attendance at school is required by law for children under the age of 16.
 The only absences that are excused are those necessary for personal illness (doctor’s note required), religious holidays, court appearances and bereavement.